15 types of volunteer work and how to choose the right one

 3. Volunteer in ecovillages

-Have you ever wondered what it is like to live in an ecovillage, whose inhabitants live in a way that has no to minimal impact on the environment?
+Have you ever wondered what is it like to spend some time in an ecovillage, where people live in a way that has none to minimal impact on the environment?

 4. Work for environmental conservation

-If you are interested in environmental volunteer work, take a look at Julia's article about her volunteer experience in the Amazon Rainforest or consider on of these two volunteer positions:
+If you are interested in environmental volunteer work, take a look at Julia's article about her volunteer experience in the Amazon Rainforest or consider one of these two volunteer positions:

-- In Chepo, Panamá you can support an NGO with their mission to conserve the Mamoní Valley and to become a 100% sustainable project.
+- In Chepo, Panamá, you can support an NGO with their mission to conserve the Mamoní Valley and become a 100% sustainable project.

 Volunteering with Animals

-This type of volunteer work is for those, who have a huge passion for animals.
+This option is for those who have a huge passion for animals.
 Types of volunteer work in this area are Animal Farms, Wildlife Conservation and Animal Rescue and Animal Care.